taupirho/using-aws-step/README.md

 running processes (up to a  year) rather than the 5 minute max run time of a regular AWS lambda function.

 This will start off as a very simple example but I hope to increase its complexity over time to do something thats actually useful.
-Initially we will have 1 step function that will print out the text "Hello World".
-We will have two lambda functions, one called by the step function to print out the Hello World string and one that will call the step function itself.
+Initially we will have 1 step function in JSON format that will print out the text "Hello World".
+We will create two lambda python functions, one called by the step function to print out the Hello World string and one that will call the step function itself.